micro/go-micro/README.md

 It's that simple.

-## How does it work?
+## How it works

 <p align="center">
   <img src="go-micro.png" />
 </p>

-Go Micro is a framework that addresses the fundamental requirements to write microservices.
+Go Micro is a framework that addresses the fundamental requirements for writing microservices.

 Let's dig into the core components.